SenseTecnic/wotkit-example-jquery/README.md

    /**
    * Makes a GET call to the fields endpoint of the WoTKit API
-   * @param 	callback	Required: A function that will be executed when the API call has completed and Data has been received.
+   * @param	callback: A function that will be executed when completed.
    * @return	The callback function will be executed.
    **/
    this.getFields = function(callBack) {
       $.ajax({